 But, it pairs just as well with roasted meats and steamed veggies.

-If you love rice for breakfast, you could serve this yellow rice with a fried egg and a bell pepper saute.
+If you love rice for breakfast, you could serve this yellow rice with a fried egg and bell pepper sauté.

 No matter what you pair with this rice, I am pretty sure you will enjoy it as much as I do.